All Episodes

 Okay.

-That's the the LA Times is not trying to prove that the terrorists have no regard for any life.
+The L.A.
+Times is not trying to prove that the terrorists have no regard for any life.

 We're all dying, not just certain of us.

-You know, where do the ingredients for this bomb come from and where the ingredients from that bomb come from?
+You know, where do the ingredients for this bomb come from?

 Back after this.

-Yeah, I was uh I was hoping that our next caller would hang on, but he didn't.
+I was hoping that our next caller would hang on, but he didn't.

-He uh he had to go for some reason.
+He had to go for some reason.

 He was an admitted liberal, and he was calling to ask me a question.

-I made the point on this program as though talking to Al-Qaeda.
+On the day of the London bombing, when the death toll was 43, I made the point on this program as though talking to Al-Qaeda.

 You think this is a big deal?

-This isn't gonna do anything to them.
+This isn't going to do anything to them.

 This is not a successful attack.

-You people haven't done diddly squat here.
+You people haven't done diddly squad here.

-Uh he no doubt heard me say, 43 dead, no biggie.
+He no doubt heard me say, 43 dead, no biggie.

 It's not what I said at all, but that's what he thought I said.

-This is probably from a guy who's sitting home and has got his Iraq soldier calendar, death calendar, and every time he hears of a death from an Iraqi soldier, he marks it down and is eagerly counting up to 3,000 because that's when the Libs are going to officially proclaim that this hasn't been worth it when we lose as many Americans as we're lost in the World Trade Center blast, the Pentagon and all that.
+And every time he hears of a death from an Iraqi soldier, he marks it down and is eagerly counting up to 3,000 because that's when the Libs are going to officially proclaim that this hasn't been worth it.

-Uh that's when the Libs are going to erupt like a volcano, and they're putting these deaths of U.S. soldiers in Iraq on their little calendars, marking them up each time they happen.
+And they're putting these deaths of U.S. soldiers in Iraq on their little calendars, marking them up each time they happen.

-You know, we got the run-up, the excited run-up of the media to the first 1,000 dead, and then they uh every story or very many stories since count the number of dead.
+You know, we got the run-up, the excited run-up in the media to the first 1,000 dead.

-My point was not that 43 is no biggie, and it's not that 53 uh dead is no biggie.
+My point was not that 43 is no biggie, and it's not that 53 dead is no biggie.

-Al Qaeda, you don't scare us, and you're not scaring the Brits.
+Al-Qaeda, you don't scare us, and you're not scaring the Brits.

 And I don't understand the attitude that wants to be frightened by this to the point of paralysis.

-We just we could bring them home.
+We just, we could bring them home.

 That's it.